sheepfish5/hw-http-intro/README.md

 * What is the effect of changing the `name` properties of the form fields?

+`name` properties refer to the `key` of `key=value` in request body.
+If change the value of the `name` properties, the request body would change.

 * Can you have more than one Submit button?
 If you do, how does the server tell which one was clicked?
 (Hint: experiment with the attribtues of the `<submit>` tag.)

+Does submit tag really exist?
+I use input tag with the attribute type=submit.
+I add a new submit button called another_submit.
+When I click the new button, in the request body, `another_submit=Another+Submit` appears install of `login=Log+In%21`.

 * Can the form be submitted using `GET` instead of `POST`?
 If yes, what is the difference in how the server sees those requests?

+Yes.
+Just need to change the attribute `method` of `form` tag from `post` to `get`.
+After changing, there is no request body and all the `key=value` become query parameters in the path of the first line.

 * What other HTTP verbs are possible in the form submit route?
 Can you get the web browser to generate a route that uses PUT, PATCH, or DELETE?

+I tried to change `method` attribute to `put`, `patch` and `delete` respectively, but the brower only used `get` method to send request.

 ## Learning goal: understand the effect of HTTP being stateless, and the role of cookies